lesserkuma/FlashGBX/README.md

 ### Troubleshooting

 * If something doesn’t work as expected, first try to clean the game cartridge contacts (best with IPA 99.9%+ on a cotton swab) and reconnect the device.
+An unstable cartridge connection is the most common reason for read or write errors.

 * On Linux systems, you may run into a *Permission Error* problem when trying to connect to USB devices without *sudo* privileges.
 To grant yourself the necessary permissions temporarily, you can run `sudo chmod 0666 /dev/ttyUSB0` (replace with actual device path) before running the app.
 For a permanent solution, add yourself to the usergroup that has access to serial devices by default (e.g. *dialout* on Debian-based distros; `sudo adduser $USER dialout`) and then reboot the system.